fescherer/neobrutalism-portfolio/README.md

 ## 📕 About 📕

-My portifolio was made with NextJS and Tailwind following the principal of maintenance and scalability, using a mix of clean code and good practices.
+My portfolio was made with NextJS and Tailwind following the principal of maintenance and scalability, using a mix of clean code and good practices.
 Feel free to explore the code 😄💻📃🚀

-This project has full accessibilityy and mobile support.
+This project has full accessibility and mobile support.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>